 Michèle co-hosted the legendary feminist podcast and webseries ‘On The Rag’ for several years with Alex Casey and Leonie Hayden.
 The trio were nominated for ‘Best Presenter Entertainment’ at the NZ TV Awards in 2020.

-She has been writing a weekly column on social issues for the Press newspaper and the stuff.co.nz website since 2008.
-As a freelance writer, her work has appeared in Metro, Next, the Listener, Your Weekend, the Sunday Star Times, In-Business, Good, Bride & Groom and Pet Magazine.
+Michèle has written two bestselling books: “Stuff I Forgot To Tell My Daughter” (2015) and “How We Met” (2018), both published by Harper Collins.
+She has been writing a weekly column on social issues since 2008, most recently in the NZ Woman’s Weekly.
+As a freelance writer, her work has appeared on the Spinoff and RNZ, in Metro, Next, the Listener, Your Weekend, the Sunday Star Times, In-Business, Good, Bride & Groom and Pet Magazine.

-As an after-dinner speaker, event host and conference MC, Michele’s hundreds of corporate clients over the past 20 years include financial advisors, health care workers, classical musicians, IT specialists, plumbers, insurance specialists, bankers, builders, lawyers, electrical workers, travel industry professionals and scientists.
+As an after-dinner speaker, event host and conference MC, Michèle’s hundreds of corporate clients over the past 25 years include nurses, social workers, financial advisors, classical musicians, IT specialists, plumbers, insurance specialists, bankers, builders, lawyers, electrical workers, travel industry professionals and scientists.

 Her television drama credits include ‘Shortland St’ (Head of the DHB Helen Carson, a recurring character in 2008 & 2009), ‘Go Girls’ (Miriam Hirsch, mother of core cast characters, 2013) and ‘A Night At the Classic’ (playing Michele, a stand-up comedian, 2011) (that was a stretch).

 For more detail and some clips, follow this link to NZOnScreen.